morgansobol/MicrobialGenomics-TXST-2025/exercises/02_sequence_QC.md

 You can see the errors.
 Let's still trim both reads and see how they further improve.

-## 🧪 Exercise 2: Trimming primers with Cutadapt
+## 🧪 Exercise 2: Removing primers with Cutadapt
 Don't forget to go back one directory, into the working_dir, and create a new directory called cutadapt.
 ```bash
 cd ..